Com320/OC-mech-datum-boxes/README.md

 ## Requirements

 - A Debian-based Linux distribution (Ubuntu, Debian, etc.)
-- Root/sudo privileges
+- Root privileges (not sudo)
 - Internet connection for downloading dependencies and source code
 - Sufficient disk space for the Bitcoin blockchain

 ## Configuration

 The `settings.json` file contains key configuration parameters:
-- User account settings
+- User account settings (username and creation options)
 - Log directory path
-- Required system packages
+- Required system packages for building and running the services

 Please review and customize this file before running the scripts.